Studies in Science with Foundation Year BSc

 Access to HE Diploma

-60 credits overall with 45 graded credits at Level 3, with the majority of credits at Distinction and no credits below Merit
+Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.

 BTEC